 Full reference to a blog Baird, L. R. (2009, July 3).
 Meeting at ALA's DLS discussion group [Web log post].
 Retrieved from http://www.cmu.edu/ocls/2010/6/meeting_at_alas.php

 Full reference to other nonprint media Terrell, W. (Producer).
 (2003).
 The mind.
 [Television series].
 New York: WDBJ.

 Copyright Please note that nothing published in DiGeSt can be reproduced without the permission of the editorial board.

-Submission Preparation Checklist: The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
-The submission file is in Microsoft Word Where available, URLs for the references have been provided.
-The text is single-spaced; uses a 10-point Times New Roman font; employs italics, uses no underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points,...
-The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines above.
+Submission Preparation Checklist: - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor). - The submission file is in Microsoft Word. - All personally identifiable information is removed in your anonymous manuscript. - Where available, URLs for the references have been provided. - Article length is between 6,000-7000 words including footnotes and references. - The text is single-spaced; uses a 10-point Times New Roman font; employs italics, uses no underlining (except with URL addresses) and colours; and all instructions for images and tables are placed within the text at the appropriate spot. - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines above.